 A co-signer is someone who agrees to sign on to the loan with you.
 They are agreeing to pay back the loan if you can’t.
 If you are having trouble qualifying for a loan, a co-signer can help you qualify if they have a better credit score and credit history.
 But you want to confirm with the lender that co-signers are permitted as they’re not always allowed.

 Taking out a loan with a co-signer can make personal relationships go bad if you have trouble paying off the loan.
 Make sure you both know what you are signing up for if you decide to take out a loan with a co-signer.

 7. Gather financial documents

-When you apply for any type of loan, the lender will request several financial documents to complete your application.
+When you apply for any loan, the lender will request several financial documents to complete your application.
 Gather these documents and pieces of information before you start applying for loans, as you may need some or all of them to complete your application:

-- Personal contact info including social security number, full name, and address
+- Personal contact info, including social security number, full name, and address

 - Your driver’s license or another form of personal identification